ZhyravlevAS/ngx-azh/projects/ngx-azh-notify/README.md

 ## Styling

-Import `ngx-azh-notify.scss` from the library into your root stylesheet.
+Import `./node_modules/ngx-azh-notify/src/lib/ngx-azh-notify.scss` from the library into your root stylesheet.

 ## License